devjiel/fly-share/README.md

 2. **File Operation Events**: The backend emits events for various file operations:
    - `FILES_CHANGED`: When the file list is updated

-3. **File System Monitoring**: The storage service monitors the file system for changes and emits events when:
+3. **File System Monitoring**: The storage adapter monitors the file system for changes and emits events when:
-   - A new file is added
+   - A new file is added (`FILE_ADDED`)
-   - A file is deleted
+   - A file is deleted (`FILE_DELETED`)
-   - A file is modified
+   - A file is modified (`FILE_UPDATED`)

+4. **Event Translation**: The file service translates these low-level events into business domain events and provides methods for accessing file data.

-4. **Event Broadcasting**: All connected clients receive real-time updates simultaneously, ensuring a consistent view for all users.
+5. **Event Broadcasting**: All connected clients receive real-time updates simultaneously, ensuring a consistent view for all users.

-5. **Resilient Connections**: Socket.IO handles reconnection logic automatically, providing a robust experience even with unstable connections.
+6. **Resilient Connections**: Socket.IO handles reconnection logic automatically, providing a robust experience even with unstable connections.

 This real-time functionality creates a seamless user experience and ensures all users have up-to-date information without requiring manual page refreshes.